ChrisDuffley/stationPlaylist/readme.md

 * NVDA will no longer announce "monitoring library scan" after closing Studio in some situations.
 * NVDA will no longer appear to do nothing or play error tones when microphone active interval is set, used to remind broadcasters that microphone is active with periodic beeps.
+* Pressing Control+NVDA+R to reload saved settings will now also reload Studio add-on settings, and pressing this command three times will also reset Studio add-on settings to defaults along with NVDA settings.
+* When resetting add-on settings from add-on settings dialog/reset panel, NVDA will ask once more if an instant switch profile or a time-based profile is active.
 * After resetting Studio add-on settings, NvDA will turn off microphone alarm timer and announce metadata streaming status, similar to after switching between broadcast profiles.

 ## Version 18.09.6-LTS